tsailiming/ansible-hyperv/README.md

 * Win2012R2 vhd image with WinRM enabled.
 You can use Ansible's [ConfigureRemotingForAnsible.ps1](https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1)
 * MS SQL 2014 Express installer.
-* .Net Framework >= 4.0, if you want to run OrchardCMS setup.exe
+* .Net Framework >= 4.0, if you want to run OrchardCMS, inclduding the setup.exe
 * OrchardCMS is downloaded from github releases

 # Playbooks